topofocus/active-orient/README.md

 **Naming-Convention:** The name given in the »create-class«-Statement becomes the Database-Classname.
-In Ruby-Space its Camelized, ie: 'hut_ab' becomes ActiveOrient::Model::HutAb.
+In Ruby-Space its Camelized, ie:  ORD.create_class :hut_ab generates a Ruby-Class »HutAb«.

 This can be customized in the "naming_convention"-class-method, which has to be defined in 'config/boot.rb'.